Morneau threatens to sue critics over attacks on his personal financial decisions

-Visibly agitated, Mr. Morneau delivered a statement in the foyer of the House of Commons less than an hour before Question Period that dismissed suggestions that he improperly benefited by selling company shares days before making a government announcement that could have affected their value.
+Visibly agitated, Mr. Morneau spoke in the foyer of the House of Commons less than an hour before Question Period to dismiss suggestions he improperly benefited by selling company shares of Morneau Shepell days before making a government announcement that could have affected their value.

 "All I can say is you literally cannot make this stuff up.
-It is absolutely absurd," said Mr. Morneau.
-"The opposition clearly has no idea how the stock market works...
-But I can say with absolute certainty, if they want a lesson in how the legal system works, they just need to take those allegations outside the House and I'll give it to them."
+It is absolutely absurd," Mr. Morneau said.
+"The opposition clearly has no idea how the stock market works. … But I can say with absolute certainty, if they want a lesson in how the legal system works, they just need to take those allegations outside the House and I'll give it to them."

 "He did not show up," Mr. Poilievre later informed the House upon his return.